Unity-Technologies/Indoor-Pet-Detection/docs/training-and-evaluation.md

 no. of epochs: 272
 ```

-So for this example we will update `config/detectron_dog_detection.yml` with the following:
+So for this example, we will update the `train` and `model` configurations in the `config/detectron_dog_detection.yml` with the following:

 ```
+train:
+  dataset:
+    name: indoor_pet_detection
+    synth: True
+  transfer_learning:
+    enabled: False
+    checkpoint: COCO-Detection/faster_rcnn_R_50_FPN_3x.yaml

+...

 model:
   workers: 1
   gpu: 0